Antarctic Science bursary webinar

-The recipient must undertake to offer to the Antarctic Science Journal a first- or lead-author paper on the outcomes of the science for which the Bursary was awarded or from science activity associated with it.
+We encourage the recipient to offer to the Antarctic Science Journal a first- or lead-author paper on the outcomes of the science for which the Bursary was awarded or from science activity associated with it.
 In addition the recipient must acknowledge the award in presentations and publications.

 To apply for the BursaryStart here

 Our downloadable Antarctic Science bursary application form can be used as a reference (this should only be submitted to us if you are unable to use the online form).